 Watch this video on how vaccines are developed: https://youtu.be/HqsmhCJurTM

 Getting vaccinated is one of many steps you can take to protect yourself and others from COVID-19.
-Protection from COVID-19 is critically important because for some people, this disease can cause severe illness or death.
-Other steps, like masks and social distancing, help reduce your chance of being exposed to the virus or spreading it to others.
-Together, COVID-19 vaccination and following public health recommendations to protect yourself and others will offer the best protection from COVID-19.
+Protection from COVID-19 is critically important because for some people, COVID-19 infection can cause severe illness or death.
+Other steps, like wearing face coverings such as cloth or surgical masks and social distancing, help reduce your chance of being exposed to the virus or spreading it to others.
+Together, COVID-19 vaccination and following public health recommendations to protect yourself and others will offer you the best protection from COVID-19.

-It takes time for your body to build protection after any vaccination.
-COVID-19 vaccines that require 2 shots may not protect you until a week or two after your second shot.
+Remember – it takes time for your body to build protection after any vaccination.
+You do not reach maximum protection from the COVID-19 vaccine until two weeks or more after your final shot.

-It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how effective COVID-19 vaccines are in real-world conditions.
-Cover your mouth and nose with a mask when around others, stay at least 6 feet away from others, avoid crowds, and wash your hands often.
+It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
+Cover your mouth and nose with a mask when around others from outside of your household, stay at least 6 feet away from others outside of your household, avoid crowds, and wash your hands often.

 How vaccines work

 Building immunity from a virus is all about how your body reacts when protein from a virus gets into your body.
 Your immune system recognizes that the protein should not be there.
-It builds white blood cells to fight the infection.
+It builds white blood cells that protect you from infections.
 They also remember the protein in case the virus ever enters your body again.
 Vaccines work by introducing harmless levels or harmless pieces of a virus’ unique protein into your body.

 Watch this video on how vaccines work in your body: https://youtu.be/k7E88xEGOaE

-The COVID-19 vaccines teach your immune system to recognize protein from the coronavirus that causes COVID-19.
+The COVID-19 vaccines teach your immune system to recognize and develop antibodies against a protein from the coronavirus that causes COVID-19.
 You get protection against the disease without having to get sick.
-Both vaccines currently approved for use offer 94% or higher protection against getting sick after both doses are taken.
-Because the coronavirus and these vaccines are so new, it is not yet known whether this protection will be lifelong.
+Because the coronavirus and these vaccines are so new, it is not yet known whether this immunity will be lifelong.

 How many shots required

-Both the Pfizer-BioNTech and Moderna vaccines require two shots for full effectiveness.
-One vaccine currently in clinical trials will only need one shot if or when it is approved.
+Both the Pfizer-Biontech and Moderna vaccines require two shots for full effectiveness.
+The J&J vaccine only needs one shot for full effectiveness.

 Download the Pfizer-BioNTec FDA Fact Sheet at: Pfizer-BioNTech COVID-19 Vaccine EUA Fact Sheet for Recipients and Caregivers (fda.gov)